-All proposals referred to the Rules Committee will be in the minutes of the meeting, in the form in which they are referred.
+All proposals referred to the Rules and Policy Committee will be in the minutes of the meeting, in the form in which they are referred.

-The Rules Committee will meet and prepare a recommendation on all submitted modification proposals.
-This meeting will be held immediately after the November Board of Directors meeting in order to allow sufficient time for consideration and possible revision of all rules modification proposals.
-The Rules Committee will recommend to accept, reject, or amend each proposed modification.
+The Rules and Policy Committee will meet and prepare a recommendation on all submitted modification proposals.
+This meeting will be held immediately after the November Board of Directors meeting in order to allow sufficient time for consideration and possible revision of all modification proposals.
+The Rules and Policy Committee will recommend to accept, reject, or amend each proposed modification.

-The Chairman of the Rules Committee will notify all persons who submitted modification proposals of the date and location of the Rules Committee meeting in sufficient time that all persons so desiring can attend the meeting to discuss their proposal with the Rules Committee.
+The Chairman of the Rules and Policy Committee will notify all persons who submitted modification proposals of the date and location of the Rules and Policy Committee meeting in sufficient time that all persons so desiring can attend the meeting to discuss their proposal with the Rules and Policy Committee.
 Normally, the date and place of the meeting should be announced at the November Board of Directors meeting.
 Written supporting statements are acceptable if the person is unavailable to meet with the Committee.

-When the Rules Committee recommends to amend or to reject the proposal, they will notify the author and discuss rationale.
-If the author agrees with the Rules Committee's recommendation, they may withdraw their proposal as written.
-The Rules Committee also has the option to retain the original proposal.
+When the Rules and Policy Committee recommends to amend or to reject the proposal, they will notify the author and discuss rationale.
+If the author agrees with the Rules and Policy Committee's recommendation, they may withdraw their proposal as written.
+The Rules and Policy Committee also has the option to retain the original proposal.

-If two or more proposals are so similar as to constitute a single proposal, the Rule Committee will consolidate the proposals into one proposal and base its recommendation on the consolidated proposal.
+If two or more proposals are so similar as to constitute a single proposal, the Rules and Policy Committee will consolidate the proposals into one proposal and base its recommendation on the consolidated proposal.
 The consolidation must be announced when the recommendation is presented to the Board.
 If two or more proposals are contradictory, the Committee will make a recommendation on each proposal.

-The Chairman of the Rules Committee shall send committee recommendations on the WSLL BOD internet website and send a notice to the BOD at least one week prior to the December BOD meeting.
+The Chairman of the Rules and Policy Committee shall send committee recommendations on the WSLL BOD internet website and send a notice to the BOD at least one week prior to the December BOD meeting.

-At the December Board of Directors meeting, the Rules Committee will present its recommendations to the Board as "New Business."
+At the December Board of Directors meeting, the Rules and Policy Committee will present its recommendations to the Board as "New Business."
 Each recommendation will be voted on by the Board without motion or second.
 The President may call a separate Board meeting for consideration of the recommendations if time does not permit consideration of all recommendations.
 The President may defer the vote on any or all recommendations due to time restrictions, but not beyond the January Board of Directors meeting.
-The Rules Committee will explain the reasons for each recommendation before each vote.
+The Rules and Policy Committee will explain the reasons for each recommendation before each vote.
 There will be a brief discussion period before the vote where Board members will be limited to one minute each for discussion.

-If the Rules Committee recommendation is to accept the proposal:
+If the Rules and Policy Committee recommendation is to accept the proposal:

-- The recommendation will be accepted and the rule changed with a vote of 2/3 of the Board members present. - The recommendation will be rejected and no further action taken with a vote of less than 2/3 of the Board members present.
+- The recommendation will be accepted and the rule or policy changed with a vote of 2/3 of the Board members present. - The recommendation will be rejected and no further action taken with a vote of less than 2/3 of the Board members present.

-If the Rules Committee recommendation is to reject the proposal:
+If the Rules and Policy Committee recommendation is to reject the proposal:

-- The recommendation will be accepted and no further action taken with a vote of more than 1/3 of the Board members present. - The recommendation will be rejected and the rule changed with a vote of 2/3 of the Board members present.
+- The recommendation will be accepted and no further action taken with a vote of more than 1/3 of the Board members present. - The recommendation will be rejected and the rule or policy changed with a vote of 2/3 of the Board members present.

-If the Rules Committee recommendation is to amend the proposal:
+If the Rules and Policy Committee recommendation is to amend the proposal: